Azure/video-analyzer/edge-modules/sources/rtspsim-live555/readme.md

 ## Building the docker container

 Clone the **video-analyzer** repository and locate this folder (**video-analyzer/edge-modules/sources/rtspsim-live555**) in a command window.
-Then, run the following container image in Docker by running the following command:
+Then, build the RTSP Simulator container image in Docker by running the following command:

 ```powershell
     docker build . -t live555:latest